nikitha75/fsjs-project-8/Readme.md

 Hey all!

-This is Nikitha
+This is Nikitha :)

-This project is about building landing page.
+This project is about building landing page for Web Design

+Built using
+- HTML
-Built using - HTML & CSS
+- CSS

+Explored about positioning
+- Relative position
+- Absolute position

+Link to the webpage - [Click here](https://fsjs-project-8.netlify.app/)